Taipei MRT & New Taipei Circular Line Guide

 Or:

 Those living in Taiwan will get a monthly rebate based on the number of trips you take.
+This rebate isn’t applicable to travelers staying in Taiwan for less than a month.

 Here are all the rebate rates based on your trips [1]:

-Cumulative Trips (Previous Mo.)Cashback Percentage
+Cumulative Trips (Previous Month)Cashback Percentage

 51+ Trips30%